Visionary Conwy Estuary Trail

 Not only did this restrict the pedestrian access enjoyed by the public for many years, but also ran in the face of the recently enacted Active Travel legislation.

 The Wales Active Travel Legislation?

 The Wales Active Travel Act places a responsibility on local authorities to provide routes such as this to reduce dependency on cars, and at the same time encourage utility journeys by bike and on foot.

 By bypassing the notorious Black Cat A55 roundabout, the Glan Conwy link would rate highly as both a commuting and safe route to schools, but also as a first step to developing further routing up the Conwy Valley.

 Like all environmentally aware organisations, RSPB supports carbon reduction.
 But it should explain why it is discouraging walking and cycling, when it has set aside land to accommodate free parking for something like 200 cars.

 RSPB claims it needs the income from the gate charge to meet its brief to serve the bird population.
 It is an organisation not without resources.
 Its net income (available for charity purposes) rose 6% to £90m in the last reported Financial Year (2013/14).

 It is a worthy organisation for which the nation should feel rightly proud.
 But if it believes carbon reduction demands the highest priority, it should be looking to raise funding from the parking of cars on its reserve, not excluding and charging the cycling and walking community from accessing this pristine estuary location on its boundary – whether leased or not leased by the RSPB.

-Thirteen years has elapsed since Conwy CBC in a blaze of publicity proposed to take the trail to Glan Conwy.
+Around twenty years have elapsed since Conwy CBC proposed this trail with its magnificent and most important link to Llansanffraid Glan Conwy.
 Never mind the excuses – when will it deliver?